 Choosing to make an initial loss

-But you should always intend to up your prices to where they need to be as soon as you can or your business will most likely fail.
-By using a professional pricing method you'll always know where you need to be taking your prices in future even if you're not ready to yet.
+Many businesses consciously start in this way.
+But you should always intend to up your prices or lower your costs to where they need to be as soon as you can, otherwise your business will most likely fail.
+By using a professional pricing method you'll always know where you need to be taking your prices in future even if you're not quite ready to do it yet.